15th of May

 Technical level: medium (mostly single track trails)

-Bring at least 1l of water, lunch, hat and hiking shoes.
+Bring at least 1l of water, lunch, sunscreen, cap and hiking shoes.